natyhi/ELK-Stack-project/README.md

 - Update the Ansibleconfig file to include WEB servers ip and ELK IP addressess
 - Run the playbook, and navigate to Kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+Which file is the playbook?
+Where do you copy it?
-- _The playbook file is that playbook.yml Where do you copy it, i copied it from the playbook.yml file.
+- _The playbook file should be located in the ansible directory under playbook.yml.
+Where do you copy it, i copied it from the playbook.yml file.
 - _Which file do you update to make Ansible run the playbook on a specific machine?
+I update the/etc/ansible/hosts.
-I update the  How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+-  How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 I updated the ansible configuration file to denote the Web servers and ELK vm
 - _Which URL do you navigate to in order to check that the ELK server is running? this is the url http://40.122.238.253:5601/

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+1.Make sure your AZURE VMs are up and running.
-As a user the first command install playbook.yml run ansible-playbook playbook.yml update playbook.yml
+2.As a user the first command install playbook.yml 3.On the terminal SSH into jumpbox.
+4.then run the docker sudo commands ( sudo -i, sudo docker ps -a, sudo start docker 'name of docker', sudo attach docker 'name of docker')
+5. Once in the root of your container run your either beat from the container you are in. by using command ansible-playbook.
+You can use anisble-playbook to run your playbook and also your beats.